-The AD9273 differential outputs conform to the ANSI-644 LVDS standard by default at power-up.
-This can be changed to a low power, reduced-signal option similar to the IEEE 1596.3 standard by using the SDIO pin or via the SPI.
+The AD9272 differential outputs conform to the ANSI-644 LVDS standard on default power-up.
+This can be changed to a low power, reduced signal option similar to the IEEE 1596.3 standard by using Register 14, Bit 6 or via the SPI.
 This LVDS standard can further reduce the overall power dissipation of the device by approximately 36 mW.
-See the SDIO Pin section or Table 17 for more information.

 The LVDS driver current is derived on chip and sets the output current at each output equal to a nominal 3.5 mA.
-A 100 Ω differential termination resistor placed at the LVDS receiver inputs results in a nominal 350 mV swing at the receiver.
+A 100Ω differential termination resistor placed at the LVDS receiver inputs results in a nominal 350 mV swing at the receiver.

-The AD9273 LVDS outputs facilitate interfacing with LVDS receivers in custom ASICs and FPGAs that have LVDS capability for superior switching performance in noisy environments.
+The AD9272 LVDS outputs facilitate interfacing with LVDS receivers in custom ASICs and FPGAs that have LVDS capability for superior switching performance in noisy environments.
 Single point-to-point net topologies are recommended with a $100~\Omega$ termination resistor placed as close to the receiver as possible.
 No far-end receiver termination and poor differential trace routing may result in timing errors.
 It is recommended that the trace length be no longer than 24 inches and that the differential output traces be kept close together and at equal lengths.
-An example of the FCO, DCO, and data stream with proper trace length and position can be found in Figure 64.
+An example of the FCO, DCO, and data stream with proper trace length and position can be found in Figure 63.

-Figure 64.
+Figure 63.
 LVDS Output Timing Example in ANSI-644 Mode (Default)

-An example of the LVDS output using the ANSI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths of less than 24 inches on regular FR-4 material is shown in Figure 65.
-Figure 66 shows an example of the trace lengths exceeding 24 inches on regular FR-4 material.
+An example of the LVDS output using the ANSI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths less than 24 inches on regular FR-4 material is shown in Figure 64.
+Figure 65 shows an example of the trace lengths exceeding 24 inches on regular FR-4 material.
 Notice that the TIE jitter histogram reflects the decrease of the data eye opening as the edge deviates from the ideal position; therefore, the user must determine if the waveforms meet the timing budget of the design when the trace lengths exceed 24 inches.

-Additional SPI options allow the user to further increase the internal termination and therefore increase the current of all eight outputs in order to drive longer trace lengths (see Figure 67).
-Even though this produces sharper rise and fall times on the data edges, is less prone to bit errors, and improves frequency distribution (see Figure 67), the power dissipation of the DRVDD supply increases when this option is used.
+Additional SPI options allow the user to further increase the internal termination (and therefore increase the current) of all eight outputs in order to drive longer trace lengths (see Figure 66).
+Even though this produces sharper rise and fall times on the data edges, is less prone to bit errors, and improves frequency distribution (see Figure 66), the power dissipation of the DRVDD supply increases when this option is used.

 In cases that require increased driver strength to the DCO± and FCO± outputs because of load mismatch, Register 0x15 allows the user to double the drive strength.
-To do this, set Bit 0 in Register 0x15.
+To do this, set the appropriate bit in Register 0x05.
 Note that this feature cannot be used with Bit 4 and Bit 5 in Register 0x15 because these bits take precedence over this feature.
 See Table 17 for more details.

+Figure 64.
+Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Less Than 24 Inches On Standard FR-4

 Figure 65.
-Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Less than 24 Inches on Standard FR-4
+Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Greater Than 24 Inches On Standard FR-4

 Figure 66.
-Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Greater than 24 Inches on Standard FR-4

-Figure 67.
-Data Eye for LVDS Outputs in ANSI-644 Mode with 100Ω Termination Resistor and Trace Lengths of Greater than 24 Inches on Standard FR-4
+Data Eye for LVDS Outputs in ANSI-644 Mode with 100 Ω Termination On and Trace Lengths of Greater Than 24 Inches on Standard FR-4